Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 ************************************

 These tutorials are intended for users who are already familiarized with the Tulip workspace, as presented in :ref:`gui`, as well as with the basics of Tulip detailed in :ref:`first_steps`.
-Here, our purpose will be to highlight some of the possibilities offered by Tulip for data visualization and data analysis, using real-word dataset examples.
+Here, our purpose is to highlight some of the possibilities offered by Tulip for data visualization and data analysis, using real-word dataset examples.

 Some of these files can be found on the website `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/>`__, which is associated with the book: